rtm516/GeyserMC-wiki/Setup.md

 If you are running a server, it is highly recommended you use one of the plugin versions, and if you want to join a server that does not have Geyser installed, you can run the standalone version.

-If you're still having problems with Geyser not working or giving you an "Unable to connect to world" error, see the [Common Issues](Common-Issues) page.
+If you're still having problems with Geyser not working or giving you an "Unable to connect to world" error, see the [Common Issues](Common-Issues) page.\

-For more information, take a look at the [Understanding the Config](Understanding-the-Config) page, and the [FAQ](FAQ) page.
+For more information, take a look at the [Understanding the Config](Understanding-the-Config) page, and the [FAQ](FAQ) page.\
+And if you still have questions, feel free to join the [Discord](https://discord.geysermc.org) if you haven't already.

 ## Plugin Setup
 1. Download a jar of Geyser from the [build server](https://ci.nukkitx.com/job/Geyser/job/master/) depending on what platform your server runs on.